theNewDynamic/gohugo-theme-ananke/README.md

 Take a look inside the [`exampleSite`](https://github.com/budparr/gohugo-theme-ananke/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

 You may need to delete the line: `themesDir = "../.."`

+### Add comments

+To enable DISQUS comments, add `disqusShortname = YOURSHORTNAME` to your config file.

 ### Change the hero background